 What is the right price for a stairway lift?
 How much should one have to pay for a straight or curved stairlift?
 We try to demystify this below.

-In looking at stairlift costs is important to understand chairlift is not simply product you buy internet and ship your front door.
+In looking at stairlift costs is important to understand chairlift is not simply product you buy on the internet and ship to your front door.

 - A proper on-site evaluation of your situation so the best options can be presented for your stairway, the user(s), and your budget. (you should never be pressured to decide during a sales visit)

 - The proper measurement of your staircase and any obstructions.

 - The product itself (from a manufacturer that will be there to support it).

 - The professional and safe installation of your stairlift.

 - Service when you need it.
 You should be able to talk to a member of the company any time you call.

 - A warranty for parts and labor.
-This should be clearly explained, and you should never be required to buy service contract.
+This should be clearly explained, and you should never be required to buy a service contract.

-It is easy to give a low price on cheap foreign made product will installed by local handyman and that may not be supported by the manufacturer a few years from now.
-Parts may not available on some foreign brands after they change models.
+It is easy to give a low price on cheap foreign made product that will be installed by local handyman and that may not be supported by the manufacturer a few years from now.
+Parts may not be available on some foreign brands after they change models.